mastellar5/P5.JS/README.md

 Open up index in Studio Code.

-Navigate through each java script file and exlore the code.
+Navigate through each Javascript file and exlore the code.

 ##Lesson: